IbrahimAlsallum/No-Show_appointment/README.md

 # No-Show_appointment
-1)This is from udacity course for data analysis , its a smaal project try to Analyzing the data for it and clean it then visualize it in an appropriate way
+1)This is from udacity course for data analysis , its a smaal project try to Analyzing the data for it and clean it then visualize it in an appropriate way the library i have used in this project is pandas , Numpy and matplotlib.pyplot
 Some question i have answre it in this project:
 <li> a)who attend more females or males?</li>
 <li> b)what is the age that get most attendance,non-attendance ? </li>